Key takeaways

 Whether it’s copays, coinsurance, deductibles, or drug tiers, the hub for all this prescription drug coverage information is your plan’s formulary.
 This is a drug list that shows each medication’s tier and other requirements, like prior authorization.

-The independent licensees of the Blue Cross usually house drug lists for each of their plans online.
+The independent licensees of Blue Cross usually house drug lists for each of their plans online.
 One fairly easy way to find them is to search for “Blue Cross Blue Shield drug lists” plus the name of your state.
 Once you’re viewing the formulary, scroll down until you find Humira.
 It should list its tier and whether there are any prior authorization requirements or other restrictions.
 “It’s also a good idea to review your Summary of Benefits and Coverage document to fully grasp the expenses,” Dr. Youssouf says.
 “Depending on your plan, using a specialty pharmacy may be required and could potentially have lower costs through certain networks.”

 You also have the option of calling your state’s Blue Cross Blue Shield company directly and speaking with a representative.
 They’ll likely ask for your group number and member ID, so have your insurance card ready.

-How to save on Humira
+How to get Humira without insurance

 Plus, Humira coupons from SingleCare can help take thousands of dollars off the average price.
 SingleCare works directly with partnering pharmacies and pharmacists to secure discounts on thousands of drugs, and anyone can sign up to get them.
-You can use these coupons even if you have a BCBS insurance plan, but you can’t use the discounts and insurance coverage simultaneously.
-So, take a look at your formulary and determine which option might give you the biggest savings.

 RELATED: Humira alternatives